als429/testing-stuffs-presentation/PRESENTME-read.md

 * let's learn together!
 * don't be afraid to ask questions or tell us where you're coming from

 ### 5. ultimately we want to:

 * have each page be the best on the internet... (best UX, content, imagery, ambience, vibe, etc.)
 * have our site make sense to search engines (particular bots = technical SEO)
+	* building a website with good technical SEO is following web standards
+	* standards are the requirements search engines build their systems against
+		* build a site that follows web standards = an easily interpretable site

-**a semi-official percentage (may or may not reflect real life)*
+		* build a site that goes rogue = a more challenging to interpret site (maybe a corner or edge case) **a semi-official percentage (may or may not reflect real life)*